Nui te Kōrero Session Descriptions 2019

 Tuaratini will give us insights into her work with Pacific communities to encourage the revitalization of the storytelling styles of the Pacific.

 Tuaratini is Takitua (storyteller) and Project Manager for Pacifica Arts Centre.
-From a young age, the Auckland-born Cook Islander was fascinated with myths and legends and learned that Pacific history was riddled with incredible stories of gods and goddesses that became one with the sea, land and sky.
+From a young age, she was fascinated with the myths and legends from her Cook Islands heritage and learned that Pacific history was riddled with incredible stories of gods and goddesses that became one with the sea, land and sky.
 From there, Tuaratini was hooked and her Pacific storytelling journey began.

 As Project Manager at the Pacifica Arts Centre in west Auckland, Tuaratini facilitates varying arts, community, and education programmes.
 She also performs as the Pacifica Experience official Storyteller, and is the senior tutor of the programme’s music, drums and dance workshop.